julius-song/BIT-GPA-Calculator/README.md

 ## Introduction

-Calculate GPA in total and in terms, aquired credits and grade percentage for students in BIT.
+Calculate GPA in total and in terms respectively, aquired credits and grade percentage for students in BIT.

 Examples: